aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/20_cloudformation/_index.en.md

     alt="Step 6"
 >}}

-{{% notice note %}}
+{{% notice tip %}}
-You may want to copy & paste the contents of the **Outputs** tab of the CloudFormation stack to a separate text editor for ease of access later.
+You may want to copy & paste the contents of the "Outputs" tab of the CloudFormation stack to a separate text editor for ease of access later.
 {{% /notice %}}

 ### Confirm Amazon Simple Notification Service (SNS) subscription

 In **Step 2** above, you entered an email address to subscribe to an Amazon SNS topic.
-Check that email account for a message coming from **AWS Notifications \<no-reply@sns.amazonaws.com\>** with the subject **AWS Notification - Subscription Confirmation**.
+Check that email account for a message coming from ``AWS Notifications \<no-reply@sns.amazonaws.com\>`` with the subject ``AWS Notification - Subscription Confirmation``.

 ➡️ Step 7: Confirm your subscription by clicking the link contained within the email.